 A child and adolescent can grow and flourish in a supportive, stable and predictable environment.
 Yet significant changes at home, school or in their social world can be disruptive and confounding.
 Similarly, as children move through school and face an increasingly complex social world, underlying issues like ADHD, anxiety or depression may emerge.
 Situations like these can be difficult to navigate – both for the child and the parent.
 When you feel you need help for your child, a child and adolescent therapist can ease the difficulty.
-Life Care Wellness has several child and adolescent therapy specialists.
+Life Care Wellness has several therapists trained in teen counseling and childrens’ therapy.